Video Enhancement with Task-Oriented Flow: Introduction

-In this paper, we propose to learn task-oriented flow (\model) by performing motion analysis and video processing jointly in an end-to-end trainable convolutional network.
-Our network consists of three modules: the first one estimates the motion fields between input frames; the second one registers all input frames based on estimated motion fields; and the third one generates target output from registered frames.
+In this paper, we propose to learn this task-oriented flow (\model) representation with an end-to-end trainable convolutional network that performs motion analysis and video processing simultaneously.
+Our network consists of three modules: the first estimates the motion fields between input frames; the second registers all input frames based on estimated motion fields; and the third generates target output from registered frames.
 These three modules are jointly trained to minimize the loss between output frames and ground truth.
-Unlike other flow estimation networks~\cite{Ranjan2017Optical,Fischer2015Flownet:}, the flow estimation module in our framework predicts a motion field tailored to a specific task, \eg, frame interpolation or video denoising, as it is trained together with the corresponding video processing module.
-The proposed TOFlow has several advantages: first, it significantly outperforms optical flow algorithms on three video processing tasks; second, it is highly efficient, taking only 15.8ms for an input image with a resolution of 448$\times$256; third, it can be self-supervised, learning from unlabeled video frames.
+Unlike other flow estimation networks~\citep{Ranjan2017Optical,Fischer2015Flownet:}, the flow estimation module in our framework predicts a motion field tailored to a specific task, \eg, frame interpolation or video denoising, as it is jointly trained with the corresponding video processing module.

+Several papers have incorporated a learned motion estimation network in burst processing~\citep{tao2017detail,Liu2017Video}.
+In this paper, we move beyond to demonstrate not only how joint learning helps, but also why it helps.
+We show that a jointly trained network learns task-specific features for better video processing.
+For example, in video denoising, our \model learns to reduce the noise in the input, while traditional optical flow keeps the noisy pixels in the registered frame. \model also reduces artifacts near occlusion boundaries.
+Our goal in this paper is to build a standard framework for better understanding when and how task-oriented flow works.

-To evaluate \toflow, we build a large-scale, high-quality video dataset for video processing.
-Most existing large video datasets, like Youtube-8M~\cite{Abu-El-Haija2016Youtube}, are designed for high-level vision tasks like event classification.
+To evaluate the proposed \toflow, we have also built a large-scale, high-quality video dataset for video processing.
+Most existing large video datasets, such as Youtube-8M~\citep{Abu-El-Haija2016Youtube}, are designed for high-level vision tasks like event classification.
 The videos are often of low resolutions with significant motion blurs, making them less useful for video processing.
-To evaluate video processing algorithms systematically, we introduce a new dataset, \data, which consists of 89,800 high-quality video clips (\ie, 720p or higher) downloaded from Vimeo\footnote{\url{https://vimeo.com}}.
-We build three benchmarks from these videos for interpolation, denoising/deblocking, and super-resolution, respectively.
-We hope this dataset will contribute to future research in learning-based video processing through its high-quality videos and diverse examples.
+We introduce a new dataset, \data, for a systematic evaluation of video processing algorithms. \data consists of 89,800 high-quality video clips (\ie 720p or higher) downloaded from Vimeo.
+We build three benchmarks from these videos for interpolation, denoising or deblocking, and super-resolution, respectively.
+We hope these benchmarks will also help improve learning-based video processing techniques with their high-quality videos and diverse examples.